WorldVistA/docker-vista/README.md

     docker build --build-arg flags="-wfybsa https://github.com/shabiel/FOIA-RPMS/archive/master.zip -p ./Common/rpmsPostInstall.sh" --build-arg instance="rpms" -t rpms .
     docker run -d -p 2222:22 -p 9100:9100 -p 9101:9101 -p 9080:9080 --name=rpms rpms

-Caché Install with local VistA DAT file.
-You need to supply your own CACHE.DAT and CACHE.key and .tar.gz installer for RHEL.
-These files need to be added to the cache-files directories.
+IRIS Install with local VistA DAT file.
+You need to supply your own IRIS.DAT and IRIS.key and .tar.gz installer for RHEL.
+These files need to be added to the iris-files directories.

-    docker build --build-arg flags="-cbsp ./Common/pvPostInstall.sh" --build-arg instance="foia" --build-arg entry="/opt/cachesys" -t cache .
+    docker build --build-arg flags="-cbsp ./Common/pvPostInstall.sh" --build-arg instance="foia" --build-arg entry="/opt/irissys" -t iris .
-    docker run -p 9430:9430 -p 8001:8001 -p2222:22 -p57772:57772 -p 9080:9080 -d -P --name=cache cache
+    docker run -p 9430:9430 -p 8001:8001 -p2222:22 -p57772:57772 -p 9080:9080 -d -P --name=iris iris

-Caché Install with local RPMS DAT file.
+IRIS Install with local RPMS DAT file.

-    docker build --build-arg flags="-cbswp ./Common/foiaRPMSPostInstall.sh" --build-arg instance="rpms" --build-arg entry="/opt/cachesys" -t rpms .
+    docker build --build-arg flags="-cbswp ./Common/foiaRPMSPostInstall.sh" --build-arg instance="rpms" --build-arg entry="/opt/irissys" -t rpms .
     docker run -d -p 2222:22 -p 9100:9100 -p 9101:9101 -p 9080:9080 --name=rpms rpms

-Caché Install with local DAT file to stop after exporting the code from the Cache instance.
-You need to supply your own CACHE.DAT and .tar.gz installer for RHEL.
+IRIS Install with local DAT file to stop after exporting the code from the IRIS instance.
+You need to supply your own IRIS.DAT and .tar.gz installer for RHEL.
-When available, the system will also install a "cache.key" file when the system is built.
+When available, the system will also install a "IRIS.key" file when the system is built.
 If it is not present, the extraction will be performed serially.
-These files need to be added to the cache-files directories.
+These files need to be added to the iris-files directories.

-    docker build --build-arg flags="-cbsxp ./Common/foiaPostInstall.sh" --build-arg instance="cachevista" --build-arg entry="/opt/cachesys" -t cachevista .
+    docker build --build-arg flags="-cbsxp ./Common/foiaPostInstall.sh" --build-arg instance="irisvista" --build-arg entry="/opt/irissys" -t irisvista .
-    docker run -p 9430:9430 -p 8001:8001 -p2222:22 -p57772:57772 -p 9080:9080 -d -P --name=cache cachevista
+    docker run -p 9430:9430 -p 8001:8001 -p2222:22 -p57772:57772 -p 9080:9080 -d -P --name=iris irisvista

 To capture the exported code from the container and remove the Docker objects, execute the following commands:

-    docker cp cache:/opt/VistA-M /tmp/ # no need to put a cp -r docker stop cache
+    docker cp iris:/opt/VistA-M /tmp/ # no need to put a cp -r docker stop iris
-    docker rm cache
+    docker rm iris
-    docker rmi cachevista
+    docker rmi irisvista

 A [volume](https://docs.docker.com/storage/volumes/) could also be mounted to the container.